Memantine-Vertex, 10 mg 90 pcs

 From the central nervous system:

-frequency unknown – psychotic reactions, impaired consciousness, increased agitation, depression, anxiety, suicidal thoughts, increased intracranial pressure, muscle hypertonicity.
+frequency unknown – psychotic reactions, impaired consciousness, increased excitability, depression, anxiety, suicidal thoughts, increased intracranial pressure, muscle hypertonicity.

 frequency unknown – pancreatitis, hepatitis.